katilp/terraform-od-env/README.md

 - Compute engine API
 - Kubernetes engine API (this has a cost of 0.10USD/hour)

-Initialise Terraform, check and apply the configurations.
+Initialise Terraform, check and apply the configurations:

   ```
   cd terraform-od-env/provision-gke-cluster